-Nominations are open for the Spring Elections 2019!
-So spring into action and nominate yourself before 12th February (12noon).
+Nominations are open for the Spring Elections 2020!
+So spring into action and nominate yourself before 11th February 2020 12:00pm.

 - Full-Time Student Officers – These Officers are paid £20,200 and work full-time.
-President, Education Officer, Democracy & Development Officer, Sports Officer, Societies Officer, Postgraduate Officer, Welfare Officer
+President, Education Officer, Democracy & Development Officer, Sports Officer, Societies Officer, Postgraduate Officer, Welfare Office

-- Part-Time Liberation Officers – These Officers carry out their role alongside their studies and are unpaid.
-Women's Officer, Disabled Students' Officer, LGBTUA+ Officer, Trans Students' Officer, Ethnic Minorities Officer
+- Part-Time Student Officers – These Officers carry out their role alongside their studies and are unpaid.
+The ones available in this election are as follows;

 - Environment and Ethics Officer